- SAP has been spreading its substantial money out to IT analyst firms.

 The Problem: The Available Information on S/4HANA

 There are two fundamental problems around S/4HANA.
-The first is the minimization of S/4HANA risk, while the maximization of predicted outcomes.
+The first is the minimization of S/4HANA risk, during the maximization of predicted outcomes.
 This means that companies that purchased S/4HANA end up getting far less than they were promised, and ended up with a high-risk implementation on their hands.
 Secondly, the SAP consulting firms have done nothing to contradict the false information on S/4HANA to their clients.
-We can provide feedback from multiple S/4HANA accounts that provide practical information around S/4HANA– and this reduces the dependence on biased entities like SAP and all of the large SAP consulting firms that parrot what SAP says.
+We can provide feedback from multiple S/4HANA accounts that provide practical information around S/4HANA– and this reduces the dependence on biased entities like SAP and all of the giant SAP consulting firms that parrot what SAP says.

 Being Part of the Solution: What to Do About S/4HANA

-The best strategy is to fight bad information with useful information.
+The best strategy is to fight wrong information with useful information.
 SAP and the consulting firms rely on providing information without any fact-checking entity to contradict the information they provide.
 This is how so many companies failed with S/4HANA.
 They had biased information that could not be trusted, and this has cost those companies dearly.